 Plaid

-Plaid was historically used to refer to a cloth or garment, and not the specific pattern of the fabric.
+Plaid was historically used to refer to a cloth or garment and not the specific pattern of the fabric.

-Plaids can be simple or complex, and can feature a variety of colors, varying widths of stripes and how they repeat throughout the pattern.
-Here are a few notable plaid examples.
+Plaids can be simple or complex and can feature a variety of colors, varying widths of stripes and how they repeat throughout the pattern.

 Plaid Pattern Examples